Anti-Chilean sentiment

-One of the historic causes of anti-Chilean sentiment is the perceived Chilean expansionism that took place during the 19th century when Chile won the War of the Pacific, a war declared by Bolivia after forming a secret alliance with Peru.
+One of the historic causes of anti-Chilean sentiment is the perceived Chilean expansionism that took place during the 19th century when Chile won the War of the Pacific.
 The sentiment also applied to Chilean immigration in Argentina and the United States.

 History

+Argentina

 Despite no war erupting between the two nations, there have been elements of anti-Chilean sentiment in Argentina in the past and present.
 Anti-Chilean sentiment in Argentina can be blamed on the historical and ongoing border disputes in the Patagonia region.
 In addition, the events that occurred during the Beagle conflict in 1978 resulted in many anti-Chilean speeches and rhetoric in the Argentine media.
 Argentine General Luciano Benjamin Menendez was a leading advocate for war during the conflict and was known for his aggressive and vulgar discourse against Chileans.

-Another source of resentment are the substantiated accounts that Chile's Pinochet regime aided Britain during the latter's Falklands War victory over Argentina.